Xilinx/inference-server/docs/quickstart_development.rst

         $ ./amdinfer dockerize --vitis

 The ``generate.py`` script is used to create a dockerfile in the root directory, which is then used by the ``dockerize`` command.
-Then, this dockerfile is used to build the development image with the appropriate platform enabled.
+Then, this dockerfile is used to build the development image with the appropriate backend enabled.
-You can also combine the platform flags to enable multiple platforms in one image.
+You can also combine the backend flags to enable multiple backends in one image.
-Look at the :ref:`platform-specific documentation <platforms:Platforms>` for more information.
+Look at the :ref:`backend-specific documentation <backends:Backends>` for more information about building an image with that backend.
-By default, this builds the development image as ``<username>/amdinfer-dev:latest``.
+By default, this tags the resulting development image as ``<username>/amdinfer-dev:latest``.

 After the image is built, you can use it to start a container: